-This occurs when a property owner sells the right to buy a particular piece of land or property to a prospective purchaser.
+This occurs when a property owner sells the right, or option, to buy a particular piece of land or property to a prospective purchaser.
 The purchaser then has the choice as to whether or not they want to exercise that option at some future stage and purchase that property.

 To be valid, option to purchase must satisfy the following 4 criteria;